alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/Label-remarks.md

 ![Label on Linux](images/label-linux.png)
 ***

-Set <xref:Alternet.UI.Control.Text> property to specify the text displayed on the control.
+Set <xref:Alternet.UI.AbstractControl.Text> property to specify the text displayed on the control.
-A <xref:Alternet.UI.Label>, like any other <xref:Alternet.UI.Control>, can be disabled by setting its <xref:Alternet.UI.Control.Enabled> property to `false`.
+A <xref:Alternet.UI.Label>, like any other <xref:Alternet.UI.Control>, can be disabled by setting its <xref:Alternet.UI.AbstractControl.Enabled> property to `false`.